-The Company's share price trades well below its ten-year high of \$6.10 on February 6, 2007, declining from this high by approximately 32% to \$4.12 on June 29, 2010, and has traded in a range of between \$2.58 and \$4.44 during 2010, a significantly greater decline than experienced by the S&P 500 over the same period.
+The Company's share price trades well below its ten-year high of \$6.10 on February 6, 2007, declining from this high by approximately 32.5% to \$4.04 on July 8, 2010, and has traded in a range of between \$2.58 and \$4.44 during 2010.
+While some of the decline in the Company's stock price is likely due in part to increased market volatility and an overall deterioration in economic conditions, such decline is significantly greater than the approximate 20.3%, 19.8% and 19.6% declines experienced by the S&P 500, Russell 1000 and the Russell 2000, respectively, over the same period.
 We believe the declining stock price reflects investor concerns relating to management maintaining the status quo while its core infant and juvenile bedding business continues to shrink.